-Heavy periods also known as menorrhagea, can happen at any stage of a woman's life.
-Most times there is an identifiable cause such as fibroids
+Heavy periods also known as menorrhagia, can happen at any stage of a woman's life.
+Most of the time there is an identifiable cause such as fibroids

 The treatment of heavy periods should aim at the treatment of any underlying cause.
 In the case of DUB measures to decrease or stop the bleeding include hormone based medication such as the pill, Implanon®, progesterone injections, a progesterone containing IUD - Mirena®, Endometrial Ablation